Links Page

 If someone did not know who Dracula was and so did not know what you meant when you used the phrase "putting Dracula in charge of the blood bank," if they ever had been victim of an adverse event in medicine and so understood a thing or two about that, then you could explain the Dracula/blood bank phrase by saying that it would be the same as putting risk management in charge of patient safety.

 When things go wrong in medicine, no one is on the side of patients, but there is no one more against patients than risk management departments.
 The sunshine that is mandatory for the patient community to become knowledgeable is exactly what risk management destroys.
-The "confidentiality" that they ensure prevents the patient community from having access to the information necessary to develop collective memory and learn the lessons that would enable it to survive healthcare.
+The “confidentiality” that they ensure prevents the patient community from having access to the information necessary to develop a collective memory and learn the lessons that would enable it to better survive healthcare.
 Even prosecuting attorneys cannot get access to the documents necessary to pursue cases because of how well risk management ensures confidentiality.
 This is what I mean when I say that safety will never come from the healthcare community.
 We patients are going to have to arrange it for ourselves.
-How we can is covered on this site.
+How we can is covered on this site (see Community Patient Agencies).

 Patient Safety in Europe